 Dr. Cristina Poscablo-Stein is initiating a pilot study to evaluate the effectiveness of brief hypnosis for reducing abdominal pain in hospitalized pediatric population.
 She is working in conjunction with Children’s Healthcare of Atlanta and under the mentorship of Dr. Sonali Bora and Dr. Marianne Celano.
 Dr. Poscablo-Stein earned a Masters in Public Health in epidemiology from George Washington University after conducting research at the National Institute of Child Health and Development and the National Cancer Institute prior to medical school.
 She has co-authored several papers, including most recently a review of mind-body therapies for depression.

-Dr. Yilang Tang was recently awarded the American Association for Geriatric Psychiatry Honors Scholarship for 2014.
-His research interests include substance use disorder, clinical psychopharmacology and psychiatric genetics.
-Since beginning residency in 2011, he has published more than 20 papers.
-Working with Dr. William McDonald and his Chinese colleagues, he co-authored two papers on ECT in China that won the best paper award of the Journal of Electroconvulsive Therapy in 2012.
-Dr Tang was recently named a Janssen Resident Psychiatric Research Scholar by the American Psychiatric Association.
+Dr. Yilang Tang was awarded the American Association for Geriatric Psychiatry Honors Scholarship 2014 and presented his findings on electroconvulsive therapy for behavioral and psychological disturbances in patients with dementia.
+His primary research interests include substance use disorder, clinical psychopharmacology and psychiatric genetics.
+Since beginning residency in 2011, he has published more than 25 papers.
+Dr Tang was recently named a Janssen Resident Psychiatric Research Scholar by the American Psychiatric Association ansd won the Janssen Academic Research Mentorship Award.
 Dr. Tang was granted a fellowship to support his attendance at the American Society of Clinical Psychopharmacology Workshop on Clinical Trials.
-In addition, the proposal he submitted for the Janssen Academic Research Mentorship (ARM) Program has been selected by the Janssen ARM Steering Committee.
+He is currently working with Dr. Kerry Ressler on the Grady Taruma Project and with Dr. Dunlop on clinical trials of mood disorders.